infiniflow/infinity/docs/references/pysdk_api_reference.md

 table_object.match_dense(vector_column_name, fde_query, embedding_data_type, distance_type, topn, knn_params)
 ```

 Creates a dense vector search expression using FDE (Feature Dimension Expansion) function to identify the closest top n rows.
-The FDE function takes a 2D tensor as input and expands it to the target dimension for vector similarity search.
+The FDE function takes a 2D tensor as input and expands it to the target dimension for a vector search.

 :::tip NOTE
 To display your query results, you must chain this method with `output(columns)`, which specifies the columns to output, and a method such as `to_pl()`, `to_df()`, or `to_arrow()` to format the query results.